dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 In AWS, you can accomplish this by doing the following:
 1. Create an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) with an IAM Policy that grants access to the S3 bucket.
-2. Depending on whether you want to grant access to an EC2 instance, or to a pod running on [EKS](https://aws.amazon.com/eks/), you do one of these options:
+2. Depending on whether you want to grant access to an EC2 instance, or to a pod running on [EKS](https://aws.amazon.com/eks/), you can do one of these options:
    * [Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) can pass the IAM Role to an EC2 Instance
    * [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) to attach the IAM Role to a running EC2 Instance
-   * [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to associate the IAM Role to [Kubernetes Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)
+   * [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to associate the IAM Role to a [Kubernetes Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)

 ### Configure Minio Credentials

-To backup to Minio, the Alpha must have the following Minio credentials set via environment variables:
+To backup to Minio, the Alpha server must have the following Minio credentials set via environment variables:

  Environment Variable                        | Description